Translation: Religious texts

 Efforts to translate the Bible into English had their martyrs.
 William Tyndale (c.
-1494–1536) was convicted of heresy at Antwerp, was strangled to death while tied at the stake, and then his dead body was burned.
+1494–1536) was convicted of heresy at Antwerp, was strangled to death while tied to the stake, and then his dead body was burned.
 Earlier, John Wycliffe (c. mid-1320s – 1384) had managed to die a natural death, but 30 years later the Council of Constance in 1415 declared him a heretic and decreed that his works and earthly remains should be burned; the order, confirmed by Pope Martin V, was carried out in 1428, and Wycliffe's corpse was exhumed and burned and the ashes cast into the River Swift.
 Debate and religious schism over different translations of religious texts continue, as demonstrated by, for example, the King James Only movement.

 A famous mistranslation of a Biblical text is the rendering of the Hebrew word קֶרֶן (keren), which has several meanings, as "horn" in a context where it more plausibly means "beam of light": as a result, for centuries artists, including sculptor Michelangelo, have rendered Moses the Lawgiver with horns growing from his forehead.